mobilepadawan/PWA/README.md

 * Offline-First support
 * Mobile-First support

-This is a very simple task register application.
-It integrates JQuery to solve the basic animations of DIVs you can see using it, and also the animations for many other HTML tags.
-Materialize CSS framework is also integrated, just for solve the UI.
+This very simple task register application integrates JQuery to solve the basic animations of DIVs you can see using it, and also the animations for many other HTML tags.
+Materialize CSS framework is also integrated, just to solve the UI.
 Finally, UpUp JS simplifies the Service Worker and the Offline Support.

 You can test it in your mobile phone going to the following URL: [My personal website](https://ferpro.online/ejemplos/taskit/).
 You will see at the bottom of PWA screen the default message: __ADD TO HOME SCREEN__.
 Tap on that and...
 Let the magic begin!
 After a few seconds, you'll find the PWA icon on the smartphone's __Application Sandbox__.
 Tap on the icon to start __Task-it!
 PWA__.
 If you wanna test its full offline-support, go to the __Airplane mode__ before opening Task-it!
 PWA.